ptjuanramos/java-research-study/TestingJUnitMockito/README.md

 @Rule public MockitoRule mockitoRule = MockitoJUnit.rule();
 ...
 ```
-otherwise if you run the unit tests, it will always fail.
+Otherwise, whenever you run the unit tests, it will always fail.

 ### @Before

-Then... we have the `setup` method which is assigned as a *Before* JUnit method, that has 2 Mockito rules:
+In addition, we have the `setup` method which is assigned as a *Before* JUnit method, that has 2 Mockito rules:

 ```java
 ...
 Mockito.when(shipment.getReceiverAddress()).thenReturn(address);
 Mockito.when(shipment.getSenderAddress()).thenReturn(address);
 ...
 ```
+Essentially, it is as if these rules are saying something of the sorts:

-Which basically what those rules are saying in a common language is: Yeiii, when the `getReceiverAddress()` method is called return the address Mocked object please...
+“Eiii, whenever the  `getReceiverAddress()` method is called, return the address Mocked object please...
 Ahh...
-And when `getSenderAddress()` return again the same object.
-This way before we add a new Mockito rule for the receiver and the sender object no `NullpointerException` is thrown.
+And every time we call `getSenderAddress()`, return the same object again.”

+This way, before we add a new Mockito rule for the receiver and the sender objects no `NullpointerException` is thrown.
-Then we just pass the `Shipment` object like it was retrieved from the database.
+Then, we just pass the `Shipment` object like it was retrieved from the database.

 ### @Test methods

-Now we need to give more conditions to Mockito in order to be able to test what ever we want with the `AddressParser` methods.
+Now we need to give more conditions to Mockito in order to be able to test whatever we want with the `AddressParser` methods.

 ```java
 ...